user-1221/home-pa-algo/docs/homepa_algo_walkthrough.md

 ## Home-PA Grid Scheduler Walkthrough

-This note captures the refreshed logic used in `algo_1.3.ipynb`.
-It is meant to replace the original documentation that shipped with the legacy notebook and offers a concise guide to the new “minimum-first, stretch-later” allocator, with a special focus on the parameters that shape the result.
+This note captures the current logic in `algo_1.3.ipynb`.
+It supersedes the legacy write-up and keeps pace with the “score-first, travel-constrained” allocator that now powers the notebook cells.

 ---

 ### 1. High-Level Flow

-1. **Evaluate Suggestions**
+1. **Score Suggestions**
-   Each suggestion carries a `need` and `importance` signal.
-These are clamped to `[0, 1]` and summed to produce a ranking score.
+   `need` and `importance` are clamped to `[0, 1]`; their sum is cached as the selection score.

-2. **Initial Filtering by Location**
-   Suggestions are eligible only if they lie within `max_distance` units of at least one gap boundary (start or end).
-This avoids later permutation work for clearly incompatible items.

-3. **Greedy Selection of Minimum Blocks**
-   Candidates are considered in score-descending order.
-A suggestion is admitted when its **minimum commitment** (`base_duration`) fits in the remaining global capacity.
-The process repeats after every allocation pass so any unused time can be repurposed for the next-best suggestions.
+2. **Greedy Capacity Check**
+   Suggestions are traversed in score-descending order.
+Each one is kept if its entire `duration` (there is no stretching in 1.3) fits inside the remaining minutes of the still-open gaps.

+3. **Apply Location Preferences**
+   Every selected suggestion is inspected for an optional `location_preference` flag (`"near_home"`, a concrete address, or `None`).
+Location-constrained items must anchor to a gap whose preceding or succeeding event is at the preferred location.
+The user is assumed to start and end at home, so “near_home” suggestions always have a viable boundary.
+These constrained suggestions are fixed to compatible gaps before the rest of the optimizer runs.

-4. **Travel-Aware Permutation Search**
+4. **Respect the Permutation Limit**
+   If more candidates survive than `permutation_limit` allows, the lowest-score extras are dropped before search.
+The same dropping rule is used whenever an ordering fails to embed.

+5. **Find the Lowest-Travel Order**
-   Within each batch we enumerate every ordering (bounded by `permutation_limit`) and pick the sequence that minimises the travel cost from the current gap cursor to each suggestion and, finally, to the last gap’s closing location.
+   Distance-based calculations are now only needed when a suggestion cites a concrete address.
+For those batches we enumerate every permutation (bounded by `permutation_limit`) between the current cursor and the last gap’s end location, tracking raw grid distance as travel cost.

-5. **Gap Assignment (Single Blocks)**
-   Each ordered suggestion is inserted as a single contiguous block.
-Travel time into and out of the suggestion is subtracted as “slack”, ensuring we never overrun a gap boundary.

-6. **Iterate Until Gaps Are Full or Suggestions Exhausted**
-   Any leftover gap time triggers another selection round with the remaining suggestions.
-We continue until capacity is consumed or no compatible suggestions remain.
+6. **Assign Blocks With Travel Buffers**
+   The chosen order is streamed through `assign_order_to_gaps`.
+Each suggestion travels from the current cursor into its location, consumes a single contiguous block equal to `duration`, and then hands back the cursor.
+If the travel-plus-block minutes overflow the active gap, we exit that gap (booking travel to the end location) and continue with the next one.

+7. **Recover From Failures**
+   When assignment fails—because travel buffers or durations no longer fit—the allocator drops the lowest-score candidate from the batch, then reorders and retries.
+If no candidate succeeds, the outer loop exits.

+8. **Repeat Until Done**
+   The outer loop keeps pulling from the remaining suggestions until capacity is exhausted or nothing eligible remains.
+Final stats include travel cost, unused gap minutes, permutation counts, movement logs, and the list of dropped suggestions.

 ---